 Water heaters are a key to your home in that so many other appliances depend on them functioning properly.

 As a result, ensuring your water heater is in working order will keep the rest of your home running smoothly.

 - Look for cracks or rust on the tank and the pipes.
 Check for leaks, and look to see if you can find any wet spots around the water heater.
 That may mean it’s time to call a plumber.

 - Check the anode rods and the pressure relief valves, too.
 If you find rust, leaks or cracks on any of these, call a plumber immediately.

 - Finally, once you’ve inspected your water heater, drain the tank.
-This is recommended as annual maintenance, and is done to flush out sediment that may have built up over the course of a year.
-This sediment can damage the internals of your water heater, and will make loud popping sounds.
+This is recommended as annual maintenance and is done to flush out the sediment that may have built up over the year.
+This sediment can damage the internals of your water heater and will make loud popping sounds.

 To learn more about draining your water heater, check out our instructions for draining your water heater.
 Now is a great time to drain your water heater, as the hot summer days mean you can get by without hot water for a while.

 Check your fixtures, appliances, and pipes for leaks